 One of the most prolific figures in the field of Japanese photography, Nobuyoshi Araki (b.
-1940) has produced countless pictures and more than 450 photobooks since 1970.
+1940) has produced countless pictures and more than five hundred photobooks since 1970.
 Such an abundant body of work defies easy categorization, an endeavor made all the more challenging by Araki’s experimentation with media including collage, film, and, more recently, Polaroid instant technology.
 Araki’s wry, irreverent work, frequently employing sexual subject matter, has often ignited controversy and earned him a degree of notoriety.
 The frenetic nature of his photographs, which he tends to shoot with very little preparation, is emblematic of the Japanese experience of World War II and its chaotic aftermath.

 Araki entered Chiba University in 1959, majoring in photography and film.
 The regimented and technical nature of the program, then situated in the engineering department, was unappealing to the nonconforming Araki.
 The film he turned in as his final project, however—Children in Apartment Blocks (1963)—served as the germ for one of his earliest photographic series, for which he received an award from Taiyo magazine the following year.
 Satchin (1964) focuses on schoolchildren in the Shitamachi neighborhood of Tokyo, which remained largely unchanged amid the flurry of rapid urban transformation leading up to the 1964 Tokyo Olympics.
 After graduation, Araki took a job as a commercial photographer for the advertising firm Dentsu.
 While he found the work frustratingly dull, he made good use of Dentsu’s well-stocked facilities to pursue photography on his own time, going so far as to illicitly use the company’s photocopier to produce an early photobook.